Support for Transgender Students

 It can take a little extra effort to find fully qualified individuals who work with the complexities of transgender lives.
 Check with local or national LGBTQIA+ centers and organizations for referrals.
 Be sure to check these referrals out before deciding to fully engage in therapy.
 Also, interview potential counselors, and ask about their training on LGBTQIA+ issues and their experience with LGBTQIA+ clients.

-For our most updated list, check out our guide of Trans Friendly Resources in the Treasure Valley.
+For our most updated list, email us at firstname.lastname@example.org for a list of trans-friendly resources in the Treasure Valley.

 LGBTQIA+ Campus, Community and National Resource List